juhasev/sample-ninja-help/projects.md

 ## Projects

 Create, manage, and track the progress of all projects within the system.

+> Sample Ninja will automatically archive any projects that are **CLOSED** and older than 30 days.
+After that, they appear under the **ARCHIVED** tab.

+### Creating new projects

 Click the **PLUS** -icon at the top right corner to create a new project.

+### Calendar

 To view all projects in the calendar, click on the **CALENDAR** -icon.

-> Sample Ninja will automatically archive any projects that are **CLOSED** and older than 30 days.
-After that, they appear under the **ARCHIVED** tab.

-The screen is kept uncluttered by default by applying the **Responsible for** filter.
-You can change the filtering by adding or removing additional filters.
+### Export

+Click on the **cloud download** button to export project details (one row per project) or export all project activity (one row per panelist).

 ### Search

 The search functionality searches through **ID**, **name**, **external project reference**, and **external billing reference**.
 Clear any filters before searching; otherwise, you may not see the results.

-> **PLEASE NOTE** that the search will only search through the active projects.
-If you need to search for archived projects, please switch to the **ARCHIVED PROJECTS** -tab.
+> **PLEASE NOTE** that the search will only search through active projects.
+If you need to search for archived projects, please switch to the **ARCHIVED PROJECTS** tab.

 ### Projects table

+The screen is kept uncluttered by default by applying the **Responsible for** filter.
+You can change the filtering by adding or removing additional filters.

 Some columns are sortable.
 Click on the table headers to change the sort order.